Amy Riordan, Longing for Intimacy: Hope for Women Struggling with Same-Sex Attraction (CreateSpace Independent Publishing Platform, 2018)

 ‘Being free means that these temptations and longings have no authority over me.
 I can still have them and be free.
 It’s all about who I choose to turn to when I have them.
 I choose Jesus’ (p.113).

-Amy also has a really helpful website called Longing for Intimacy with blog posts and videos.
+Amy also has a really helpful website called Walking in Freedom Ministries with blog posts and videos.